 Location is everything when it comes to finding the northern lights.
-The idea that you have to travel north for the best view is a fallacy, but staying away from street lights and busy roads isn’t.
+The idea that you have to travel north for the best view is a fallacy.
+However, staying away from street lights and well lit areas isn’t.
 Make sure when booking your hotel that you check if they have optimal viewing spots like at Lilja Guest House in the South East on a secluded farm.
 We often sleep here on our two day trip along the south coast.

 Avoid hotels close to a mountain range.
 You want the entire sky to be visible to enhance your chances even more.
 Hotel Ranga for example is in an open field with only the stars to distract you.
 You can even arrange for a wake up call if the lights appear overnight.
 This is one of our favourite hotels to stop at when running extended private trips.

-If you are keen to join on Hidden Iceland’s small group trips but still want to chance to spot the northern lights?
-Then staying out of the city overnight then the small town of Hveragerði has plenty of options, and is located only 40 minutes from Reykjavík.
-Hotel Frost and Fire or Skyrgerðin are both comfortable places to choose for the night.
+If you are keen to join Hidden Iceland’s small group trips but still want to chance to spot the northern lights?
+Then staying out of the city overnight in the small town of Hveragerði is a perfect option.
+This town is only 40 minutes from Reykjavík and allows us to drop and pick up here for certain tours.
 We would recommend doing our popular South Coast: Fire and Ice tour first, sleep overnight in Hveragerði, then be picked up by us the following day to join the Golden Circle: Platinum Tour.
 The wonderful Hotel Frost and Fire is the perfect place to stay.
 Located just on the edge of town, the onsite hot pools are the perfect spot from which to search the skies.

 Join an organised tour that includes other activities

-We are of course biased for this one as we tend to not run stand alone Northern Lights trips, unless part of a larger itinerary.
-But our view at Hidden Iceland is that the Northern Lights can be hit or miss.
+Our view at Hidden Iceland is that the Northern Lights can be hit or miss.
 One night you will see a magical dancing curtain of green across the sky.
 Another night you may see a pale white streak.
-Another you only see clouds.
+Another the sky will be blanketed by clouds.
 This means there’s a high chance you could be left disappointed.
 We don’t like that.

 So why not combine your northern light hunting with other activities.
 Our two day tour takes you to some of the most magical spots along the South coast.
-On Day 1 for example we stop by the Reynisfjara Black Sand beach, Jökulsárlón Glacier Lagoon and Diamond Beach among other places before getting to a secluded country hotel.
+On the first day we stop by the Reynisfjara Black Sand beach, Jökulsárlón Glacier Lagoon and thunderous waterfalls other places before getting to a secluded country hotel.

-Once at the hotel you are free to pop in and out of your room at night to check on the aurora activity.
+After dinner you are free to pop in and out of your room to check on the aurora activity.
 Fingers crossed you get to see something that night.
-But if not at least you are only a few steps away from your bed and can still get a good sleep.
+If not then the warmth and comfort of your room is only a few steps away.
 On day 2 we start off nice and easy with another trip to the Jökulsárlón Glacier Lagoon after breakfast before heading on an extended glacier hike at the newly designated UNESCO protected Vatnajökull National Park.

-By the end of the 2 day trip if you didn’t get to see the northern lights then at least you still had an incredible time anyway.
-This trip can be selected as a private trip and combined with other day trips to extend it into 3 days or more.
+If by the end of this adventurous two days you didn’t get to see the northern lights then you would have still had an unforgettable time anyway.
+This trip can be made to be a private trip and combined with other day trips to extend it into 3 days or more.

 Bring the right camera and understand how to use it

 The ‘right’ camera actually covers quite a lot of options.
 On a high activity night most modern DSLR cameras should do the trick if you know how to use it.
-Even the correct settings on a Samsung Galaxy smartphone has the capacity to capture the green colours with the right exposure settings and a steady hand.
+Even the newest smartphones has the capacity to capture the green colours with the right settings and a steady hand.
 Although a DSLR camera will always produce better photos.
 A Tripod is essential to ensure you get the clearest photos when shooting with long shutter speeds.

-Many of our guides are experienced photographers so can play around with your camera to set it up correctly but if you want a detailed ‘how to’ then this blog post by Aurora Forecast works a treat.
+Many of our guides are experienced photographers so can play around with your camera to set it up correctly.
+Though if you want a detailed ‘how to’ then this blog post by Aurora Forecast is excellent.
 This website is also great for accurate short term forecasting.
-On these nights having a Tripod is essential as it’s likely you will need to have a very high exposure on your camera.

 Either way, Iceland in these shoulder months has plenty of things to see and do.
-If the weather holds up you can enjoy beautiful sunsets, empty landscapes, warm temperatures, adventures across the country and of course hunting for the Northern Lights.
+If the weather holds up you can enjoy beautiful sunsets, empty landscapes, warmer temperatures, adventures across the country and of course hunting for the Northern Lights.
 Theres plenty more to see than just the Northern Lights in September and October.

 Hidden Iceland specialise in personalised small group trips or bespoke private tour options.
 Come and find the best of Iceland.